Synonyms: Yokai Watch

 7) A special portion where a Youkai featured gets into all sorts of funny situations.

 The music is typical for a normal anime series.
-The summoning sequence is thankfully not boring to watch as there will be seven different kinds depending on the youkai medal type.
+The summoning sequence is thankfully not boring to watch as there will be eight (excluding one special) different kinds depending on the youkai medal type.
 Characters have their own special characteristics which create for dramatic and humorous effects in the show.

 Overall, this anime is not amazing, but it will be entertaining to watch if you are interested in Youkai or supernatural things, want something light-hearted/funny to watch and can find your inner child to watch such an anime. read more